Glovo/gitops-basics-workshop/README.md

 2. Push the changes to your branch `<YOUR-NAME>-gitops-workflow`
 3. Observe how ArgoCD picks up the change (may take a couple minutes, you can alternative Hard Refresh to speed it up) and triggers a new deployment on Argo Rollouts
 [IMAGE]

-When the pods are stable, a waiting time to rolldown the old deployment will happen, then it will stabilise.
+When the pods are stable, a waiting time to downscale the old deployment will happen, then it will stabilise.
 [IMAGE]

 ### Rollback